 There is no statutory retirement age in South Africa.
 Retirement funding in South Africa is private and voluntary.
 For the most part, employers and employees contribute equal amounts to private pension plans or schemes, although this is not mandatory.

-Workers who have lost their jobs are unemployed for more than 14 days, willing, and able to work entitled to benefits from the Unemployment Insurance Fund.
-The fund aims to provide unemployment benefits to people who temporarily unemployed, including those who are on maternity leave or in the process of adopting a child.
-The duration of benefits depends on the person's contributions to the fund.
+Workers who have lost their jobs and are unemployed for more than 14 days even though they are willing and able to work, are entitled to benefits from the Unemployment Insurance Fund.
+The fund aims to provide unemployment benefits to people who are temporarily unemployed, including those who are on maternity leave or in the process of adopting a child.
+The duration of benefits depends on the person’s contributions to the fund.

 Employers and employees need to make monthly contributions to the Unemployment Insurance Fund.
 Workers contribute 1% of their pay to the fund, and their employers match up this contribution.
 These mandatory contributions have an upper ceiling of 14,872 rand per month.